ZigC-Lang/zigc/README.md

 # What is ZigC language?

-ZigC is a C-like language with a lot of modern concepts introduced by Zig language, getting rid of a lot of seemingly unnecessary features from C/C++ and embarrassing peculiarities from Zig syntax.
+ZigC is a C language with a lot of modern concepts introduced by Zig language, getting rid of seemingly unnecessary features and some illogical syntax from C/C++, and removing peculiarities from Zig syntax.

 In result, ZigC is easier than C++/Rust, faster than Go/Java, safer than C/C++, familiar than Rust/Zig, smaller than Go/Rust/C, and more machine friendly than C/C++/Asm/Rust/Go.